UPnP IGD & PCP

 External Interface:

 The interface for outgoing traffic.
-This must be set to the WAN containing the default gateway.
-Only one External Interface may be selected.
+This must be set to the single WAN containing the default gateway.

-The local interfaces where clients allowed to use UPnP/NAT-PMP reside.
+The local interfaces where clients allowed to use UPnP IGD & PCP reside.
 Multiple interfaces may be selected.

 Note